HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Below are my favorite large houseplants that are pretty easy going, and over time, will reach for the stars (or your ceiling), becoming proper characters and a part of the furniture as they grow bigger and bigger.

-My list has a wide variety, from tall, wide and somewhere in-between, as well as several that will take different light conditions.
+My list has a wide variety, from tall and wide to somewhere in between, as well as several that will take different light conditions.
 If you're looking for inspiration, there will be one plant (at least) that should make it to your shortlist.

 Hi, I'm Tom!